 Initial details surrounding Pete Docter’s Inside Out presentation at the 2014 Annecy International Film Festival have been popping up online early this morning.
 So far, we have spotted what appears to be the new logo for the film (shown above) as well as a pre-printed concept drawing of Joy and Sadness that was given to attendees of the festival.
 As always, be sure to chat about today’s news in the Forum as well and share your thoughts on the movie.

-Update - This french article from Cloneweb (French movie site) mentions some of the details of the screening.
+Update – This french article from Cloneweb (a French movie site) mentions some of the details of the screening.
 We have summarized the translated notes below.

 - An approximately 5-minute clip was shown of the introduction of the movie showcasing the birth of Riley and showcasing her early years as she experiences her emotions (Fear, Anger, Sadness, Joy and Disgust).
 The article also mentions that you can feel Riley’s tastebuds as she tried broccoli for the first time (and she doesn’t enjoy it).